Emberlynn-Loo/tp/docs/UserGuide.md

    * `editRelation /12db /34ab /friends /colleagues` : Edits the relation between the person with the `UUID` "12db" and the person with the `UUID` "34ab" from friends to colleagues.

-   * `deleteRelation /12db /34ab /friend` : Deletes the relation friend between the person with the `UUID` "12db" and the person with the `UUID` "34ab".
+   * `deleteRelation /12db /34ab /friends` : Deletes the relation friends between the person with the `UUID` "12db" and the person with the `UUID` "34ab".

    * `clear` : Removes all of Gene-nie's previous responses from the command section, so that you dont have to see them anymore!